flpm/oak/output/lists/timeline.md

   - November 2012
   description: 'Book titles:

-    - (Paperback in game of go) [Graded Go Problems For Beginners Volume Four Advanced Problems (Graded Go Problems for Beginners, #4)](/books/info/9784906574490) by Yoshinori Kano
+    - (Paperback in Game Of Go) [Graded Go Problems For Beginners Volume Four Advanced Problems (Graded Go Problems for Beginners, #4)](/books/info/9784906574490) by Yoshinori Kano

-    - (Paperback in game of go) [Graded Go Problems For Beginners: Volume Two](/books/info/9784906574476) by Yoshinori Kano
+    - (Paperback in Game Of Go) [Graded Go Problems For Beginners: Volume Two](/books/info/9784906574476) by Yoshinori Kano

-    - (Paperback in game of go) [Graded Go Problems For Beginners Volume Three Intermediate Problems 15 to 8 Kyu (Graded Go Problems for Beginners, #3)](/books/info/9784906574483) by Yoshinori Kano
+    - (Paperback in Game Of Go) [Graded Go Problems For Beginners Volume Three Intermediate Problems 15 to 8 Kyu (Graded Go Problems for Beginners, #3)](/books/info/9784906574483) by Yoshinori Kano

-    - (Paperback in game of go) [Graded Go Problems for Beginners, 30 Kyu to 25 Kyu (Beginner & Elementary Go Bks.)
+    - (Paperback in Game Of Go) [Graded Go Problems for Beginners, 30 Kyu to 25 Kyu (Beginner & Elementary Go Bks.)
 (Beginner & Elementary Go Books)](/books/info/9784906574469) by Yoshinori Kano'
   books: